 What will recovery from rhinoplasty be like?

 The procedures usually last two to four hours, depending on the amount of work required.
-A light internal dressing may be applied and removed in 1 to 2 days and small splint is placed on the external nose for one week.
-After rhinoplasty, some swelling and bruising of the nose and eyelids may occur, but typically subsides within a week.
+A light internal dressing may be applied and removed in 1 to 2 days and a small splint is placed on the external nose for one week.
+After rhinoplasty, some swelling and bruising of the nose and eyelids may occur but typically subsides within a week.
 The associated discomfort is typically mild, lasts only a few days, and is easily controlled with medication.

 What are Dr. Sidle’s qualifications?

 Dr. Sidle is board certified in both Otolaryngology-Head and Neck Surgery and Facial Plastic and Reconstructive Surgery.
 He did his surgical residency training in Otolaryngology-Head and Neck Surgery at Northwestern University Medical School in Chicago.
 Dr. Sidle completed his specialty training with a fellowship in Facial Plastic Reconstructive Surgery at the University of California, San Francisco.
 In 2005, Dr. Sidle was appointed as Director of the Division of Facial Plastic and Reconstructive Surgery in the Department of Otolaryngology – Head and Neck Surgery at Northwestern University.

 Why Prefer Dr. Sidle for Male Rhinoplasty (Nose Job)

 Experience Matters.
 As a board certified Facial Plastic Surgeon at Northwestern with expertise in the face and neck, Dr. Sidle can provide you with an individualized plan to achieve your goals of a more youthful face.
 Call our office for a one-on-one consultation.